oeggy03/tp/docs/DeveloperGuide.md

     2. **Test case:** `add i 2 n/Software Engineer Intern d/Work on software development projects s/15-15-2024 14:00`<br>
        **Expected:** No internship is added.
 Error message is shown in the Command Result Box, indicating that the scheduled interview time is invalid.
 Note that if the scheduled interview time is in the past, the internship will still be added.
-If the internship date's day is set between the last day of a month the 31th of a month in months with fewer than
+If the internship datetime's day is set between the last day of a month and the 31st of a month in months with fewer than
        31 days, the internship will be registered, but the date will be automatically adjusted to the final day of that month.

     4. Other incorrect add internship commands to